 Goby can be purchased for a one time cost of $65.

-Of course what makes the Goby slightly different is that is designed a s a subscription based service and by subscribing the cost of the brush itself is reduce to $50.
+Of course, what makes the Goby slightly different is that is designed as a subscription based service and by subscribing the cost of the brush itself is reduced to $50.

 This brush like every other requires replacement brush heads for each user.
 Typically this will be every 3 months and of course this is the big selling point for Goby, they can be delivered right to your door at the interval you chose.